What is Manager?

 What is a Manager?

-A manager is a professional who undertakes the responsibility of overseeing organizational activities in order to make sure the desired organization’s goals are achieved.
+A manager is a professional who undertakes the responsibility of overseeing organizational activities to make sure the desired organization’s goals are achieved.

 What are the Levels of Managers?